fsvreddit/automodmail/redditWiki.md

         Like AutoModerator, this format is supported too.

+`private_reply` works similarly to `reply`, but leaves a private moderator note on the modmail rather than a public response.

 `mute` mutes the author from modmail, and should be used sparingly (such as on rules that are used as a spam filter of sorts).
 Takes a number between 1 and 28 for the number of dates to mute for e.g. `mute: 7`.
 Note: Due to an issue with the Community Apps platform, all mutes will be for three days until the issue is fixed.

 `archive` archives the modmail after sending a reply.
 You cannot use `archive` without a `reply` or `mute`.
 E.g. `archive: 'true'`.